RomanBednar/website/content/en/blog/_posts/2022-11-11-retroactive-default-storage-class.md

 **Author:** Roman Bednář (Red Hat)

-In Kubernetes 1.25 a new Alpha feature was introduced to improve the way default StorageClass is assigned to a PVC.
+In Kubernetes 1.25 a new Alpha feature was introduced to improve the way default StorageClass is assigned to a PersistentVolumeClaim (PVC).
 It is no longer required to create a default StorageClass first and PVC second in order to assign the class and any PVCs without StorageClass can be updated later.
-The feature will be GA in Kubernetes 1.28.
+The feature will be Beta in Kubernetes 1.26.

 See [Official Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retroactive-default-storageclass-assignment) for more details.